Upper Makefield offers quiet living near small towns and major cities

 Restaurants and shopping in Washington Crossing and nearby towns

 Several nearby communities have restaurants and walkable downtowns.
 The Washington Crossing Inn leans into Upper Makefield’s historic feel, serving upscale meals and afternoon tea in a preserved home from the early 1800s.
-In New Hope, The Dubliner on the Delaware serves Irish cuisine and has regular live music, and the downtown area has locally owned boutiques and specialty stores.
+In New Hope, the downtown area has locally owned boutiques and specialty stores.
 In Newtown, the Newtown Farmers Market features Amish vendors and locally sourced groceries.
 “Newtown is the home of the pre-colonial original county seats, so it has a quaint, walkable downtown and an Americana feel,” says Jay Spaziano, a Realtor in Bucks County who owns Jay Spaziano Real Estate.
 Nearby grocery stores include McCaffrey’s Food Markets and Acme Markets.

 Washington Crossing Inn serves upscale dining and afternoon tea in an 1800s home.